mcqueenjordan/mcqueenjordan.github.io/index.md

 # [](#header-1)About me

 I like to think about systems.
 I have a childlike fascination and curiosity for all phenomena.
 It is an impossible task to unbalance my equanimity.
-I believe that there is something to be learned from every experience.
 I find few tasks as rewarding as helping those around me.
-I am an empiricist, but I let my intuition tell me where to look for the evidence.
+I am an empiricist, but I let my intuition tell me where to seek for the evidence.
 If I'm not smiling or laughing, I'm deeply in thought. ;)